dpflores/diff_control/README.md

 ## Day 2: Orientation control

-Yesterday, we learned how to simulate and watch our robot, and its sensors, now tis time to control it.
+Yesterday, we learned how to simulate and watch our robot, and its sensors, now it's time to control it.

 First, let's update the repository to get any changes that have been made